ROCm/rocALUTION/docs/design/design.rst

 Backend Descriptor and User Control
 ===================================
 The body of a rocALUTION code is very simple, it should contain the header file and the namespace of the library.
-The program must contain an initialization call to :cpp:func:`rocalution::init_rocalution` which will check and allocate the hardware and a finalizing call to :cpp:func:`rocalution::stop_rocalution` which will release the allocated hardware.
+The program must contain an initialization call to :cpp:func:`init_rocalution <rocalution::init_rocalution>` which will check and allocate the hardware and a finalizing call to :cpp:func:`stop_rocalution <rocalution::stop_rocalution>` which will release the allocated hardware.

 Thread-core Mapping
 -------------------
-The number of threads which rocALUTION will use can be modified by the function :cpp:func:`rocalution::set_omp_threads_rocalution` or by the global OpenMP environment variable (for Unix-like OS this is `OMP_NUM_THREADS`).
+The number of threads which rocALUTION will use can be modified by the function :cpp:func:`set_omp_threads_rocalution <rocalution::set_omp_threads_rocalution>` or by the global OpenMP environment variable (for Unix-like OS this is `OMP_NUM_THREADS`).
 During the initialization phase, the library provides affinity thread-core mapping:

 - If the number of cores (including SMT cores) is greater or equal than two times the number of threads, then all the threads can occupy every second core ID (e.g. 0,2,4,...).